ArpNetworking/sbt-typescript/README.md

-outFile             | Concatenate and emit output to a single file. outDir              | Destination directory for output files. removeComments      | Removes comments from the generated source.
+outFile             | Concatenate and emit output to a single file. outDir              | Destination directory for output files. removeComments      | Removes comments from the generated source. jsx                 | Specifices JSX-mode for .tsx files.
+Should be "preserve" (default) to generate .jsx or "react" to generate .js files.

-By default, all typescript files (*.ts) are included in the compilation and will generate corresponding javascript files.
+By default, all typescript files (*.ts and *.tsx) are included in the compilation and will generate corresponding javascript files.
 To change this, supply an includeFilter in the TypescriptKeys.typescript task configuration.

 For example: